-At December 31, 2019 and 2018, the following accounts established by the Trust Indenture were included in the Trust Estate and provided security for the 2011 Bonds.
-The account totals shown below include accruals of year-end interest and any year-end transfers prescribed by the New Waterfall as discussed in Note 1, item J above.
+At December 31, 2020 and 2019, the following accounts established by the Trust Indenture were included in the Trust Estate and provided security for the 2011 Bonds.
+The account totals shown below include accruals of year-end interest and most year-end transfers prescribed by the Waterfall as discussed in Note 1, item J above.
+The 2020 balance of the 2011 Revenue Fund shown below includes \$437,873 of monies applicable to the partial payments of the 2011 Debt Service Fund in early February 2021.
 The 2019 balance of the 2011 Revenue Fund shown below includes \$273,075 for January 2020 budgeted operating costs.
 The Trustee distributed such monies to the Association in early January 2020.